 There is contention between pushing the GNSO outside of the “picket fence” while also keeping the GNSO in a box.

-Examples of potential issues for the ECA to escalate: Disproportionate influence on the board.
+Examples of potential issues for the EC Admin to escalate: Disproportionate influence on the board.
 Processes are circumvented (e.g., EPDP goes too slow, negotiate between ICANN/Board).
 The ECA representative is not doing an adequate job.

 Is there a need for an emergency consultation mechanism?
 How can the parties convene and collect input?
 This issue could be pulled into any testing exercises that might be undertaken.